 Dean Lyman retired in 1950.
 Dean Haakon Bang is appointed and quickly worked to establish the first five-year curriculum leading to a Bachelor of Science in Pharmacy degree in the nation.
 Dean Bang left in 1952, and 33-year-old Willis R. Brewer, PhD, is named Dean.
 Brewer is the youngest person ever appointed as dean of the University of Arizona.

 Albert L. Picchioni, PhD, joined the faculty in 1953 and began taking calls from local physicians with questions about poisonings.
 His dedication leads to the creation of the College's first Center of Excellence, the Arizona Poison and Drug Information Center.

-In 1959, the Colleg began offering a PhD in Pharmaceutical Chemistry and Pharmacology.
+In 1959, the College began offering a PhD in Pharmaceutical Chemistry and Pharmacology.

-The College moved to the new Pharmacy-Microbiology building in 1966 and The History of Pharmacy Museum was founded with Jesse and Mary Hurlbut chosen as its pharmacy historians.
-As a drug store owner and pharmacy inspector, Jesse meticulously collected artifacts during his lifetime that would eventually help make up the College's internationally-recognized collection.
+The College moved to the new Pharmacy-Microbiology building in 1966 and The History of Pharmacy Museum was founded with Jesse and Mary Hurlbut selected as its pharmacy historians.
+As a drugstore owner and pharmacy inspector, Jesse meticulously collected artifacts during his lifetime that would eventually help make up the College's internationally-recognized collection.

 The pharmaceutical sciences and pharmacology and toxicology departments are established.
 The College's research reputation bloomed with faculty expertise in medicinal uses of southwestern plants, poison treatments, toxicology, anti-tumor studies and more.